 As India toughens its stand against the Big Tech over its new IT rules, Google on Wednesday released its transparency report in compliance with the IT rules, saying that it received a total of 27,762 complaints in April, while the number of removals stood at 59,350.

-Under the new IT rules, significant digital platforms (with over 5 million users) need to publish periodic compliance reports every month.
+Under the new IT rules, significant digital platforms (with over 5 million users) must publish periodic monthly compliance reports.